 \section{Conclusions}

-We have shown expressions for a large system SINR for RVQ with both matched filter and linear MMSE receiver.
-The SINR is a function of normalized load (number of users per degree of freedom) and normalized feedback bit (number of feedback bit per degree of freedom).
-Both ideal nonfading channel and multipath fading channel were considered.
-The SINR of the quantized signature for both receivers increases exponentially with $\B$.
-For a small load, RVQ achieves close to the single-user performance with only fraction of feedback bit per quantized signature coefficient.
-We compared performance of the MMSE receiver with that of matched filter derived in \cite{dai09} and showed that the performance gap is large for small $\B$.
+We have derived expressions for the large system SINR for RVQ with both a matched filter and linear MMSE receiver.
+The SINR is a function of a normalized load (number of users per degree of freedom) and a normalized feedback bit (number of feedback bits per degree of freedom).
+Both the AWGN channel with no fading and the multipath fading channel with arbitrary transmit power allocation were considered.
+The SINR of the quantized signature for both receivers increased approximately exponentially with $\B$.
+For a small load, RVQ achieved close to the single-user performance with only a fraction of the feedback bit per quantized signature coefficient.
+The performance of the MMSE receiver was compared with that of a matched filter derived in \cite{dai09} and it was shown that the performance gap was large for a small $\B$.
 The simpler matched filter requires more feedback to achieve a target SINR than the MMSE receiver does.

-In this work, we assume that the receiver can estimate channel and interference covariances perfectly.
+This work assumed that the receiver could estimate the channel and interference covariances perfectly.
 In practice, a very accurate channel estimation is achieved by a large amount of training.
-How the performance of RVQ is affected by imperfect channel estimate at the receiver (or limited training) was studied by~\cite{isit06,wcnc07}.
-Here we consider signature quantization for a {\em single} user.
-Future work includes performance analysis of group of users with RVQ-quantized signatures.
+How the performance of RVQ is affected by an imperfect channel estimate at the receiver (or limited training) was studied by~\cite{train10}.
+This present work considered signature quantization for a {\em single} user.
+Future work may include performance analysis of a group of users with RVQ-quantized signatures.

 [Proof of Corollary~\ref{asym_sinr}]

 We rewrite \eqref{phb} as follows

 where